Bicheng-G/bicheng.me/pages/index.md

 <div mb-8>
 <PhotoGalleryHighlights />
 </div>

+As an optimizer, I'm adept in polishing the product and refining the process.

+> Give me a v0 and a direct line to users, and I shall iterate it into the product users can't live without.

 I'm always fascinated by the representation of entire lifespan in finite grids, so I created one as a reminder to myself - <a href=""><ruby lang="ja">live in the moment<rp>(</rp><rt>活在当下</rt><rp>)</rp></ruby></a>.